seqan/flexbar/README.md

 In this example, reads that are barcoded on left side are demultiplexed by specifying a file with barcodes in fasta format.
 After separation of reads, given adapters are removed from the right side if they do not align before read start.
 The left side of reads is kept if long enough.
 Remaining reads are written to the file `target.fastq` in same format as the input.

-		flexbar -r reads.fq -t target -b brc.fa -be LEFT_TAIL -a adp.fa
+		flexbar -r reads.fq -t target -b brc.fa -be LTAIL -a adp.fa

 The second example shows how to trim compressed reads based on their quality scores in illumina version 1.8 format.
-Afterwards, provided adapters are removed in right trim-end mode, only if the overlap of adapter and read has at least length five with at most four errors per ten base pairs.
+Afterwards, provided adapters are removed in right trim-end mode, only if the overlap of adapter and read has at least length five with at most 40% errors.

-		flexbar -r reads.fq.gz -q TAIL -qf i1.8 -a adp.fa -ao 5 -at 4
+		flexbar -r reads.fq.gz -q TAIL -qf i1.8 -a adp.fa -ao 5 -at 0.4

 For further examples visit the [manual](https://github.com/seqan/flexbar/wiki) page.